talkjs/tutorials/how-to-delete-a-conversation/how-to-delete-a-conversation.md

 });
 ```

+This code sends the conversation ID in an HTTP request to the [delete conversation](https://talkjs.com/docs/Reference/REST_API/Conversations/#deleting-a-conversation) endpoint on the TalkJS REST API.

 You'll find your app ID and secret API in your TalkJS dashboard.

-Finally, restart the server and try deleting the conversation again.
+Finally, restart the server and click "Delete the conversation" again.
 This time, the conversation will be deleted and removed from the inbox.

 ## Conclusion